flucoma/flucoma-docs/doc/KNNRegressor.rst

 :control weight:

-   Whether to weight neighbours by distance when producing new point.
+   Whether to weight neighbours by distance when predicting new points.
 The default is 1 (true).

 :message fit: